 Skip to main content

 The Catalyst APIs are Dapr-compatible, meaning they can be invoked using the open-source Dapr SDKs.
-The Dapr SDKs provide the easiest path for you to get up and running with the Catalyst APIs from your application code.
+The Dapr SDKs provide the easiest path to get up and running with the Catalyst APIs from your application code.

 Dapr provides stable Client SDKs for the following languages, which can be used to communicate with the Catalyst APIs: